BaronKimaru/ngGoals/steps.md

 ```
 // contains fields of a goal that youd want to have
+// NB: if not required, have them with question-mark -> id?: number
 export class Goal {
   id: number;
   title: string;